Updated April 2026 · Guides

 CEO pay is one of the most-disclosed and least-understood numbers in U.S. public markets.
 Every public company is required to publish a Summary Compensation Table inside its annual SEC EDGAR proxy statement, broken into six components, but the headline "total comp" figure routinely leads news coverage without context for what those components mean or how they were chosen.
 These guides translate the filings into plain-English explanations so a long-term holder, a board director, a journalist, or a curious worker can read the numbers without a securities-law background.

 The guides are also designed to interlock with the rest of CEOPayWatch.
-When the "How CEO Pay Works" guide describes restricted stock units, it links to the equity-award columns on every individual company profile.
-When the proxy-statement guide walks through the Item 402(u) pay-ratio disclosure, it links to the CEO-to-worker ratio rankings.
-When the say-on-pay guide explains why a sub-70% vote matters, it links to the live Say-on-Pay Watchlist.
+When the "How CEO Pay Works" guide describes the components of a pay package, it links to the SEC-disclosed total compensation on every individual company profile.
+When the proxy-statement guide walks through the Item 402(u) pay-ratio disclosure, it explains where to read that figure in a company's own filing on SEC EDGAR — CEOPayWatch publishes the disclosed total compensation, not the pay ratio itself.

-Authoritative external context: Institutional Shareholder Services (ISS) and Glass Lewis publish the proxy-advisor frameworks most institutional investors use to score pay packages, and the Economic Policy Institute publishes the long-run CEO-to-worker pay-ratio time series that frames our pay-ratio commentary.
+Authoritative external context: Institutional Shareholder Services (ISS) and Glass Lewis publish the proxy-advisor frameworks most institutional investors use to score pay packages, and the Economic Policy Institute publishes the long-run CEO-to-worker pay-ratio time series that provides useful context for reading any individual company's disclosed ratio.

 Available Guides